 Humans aren't the only intelligent creatures on Earth.
 As National Geographic points out, research proves that animals are much smarter than people realize.
-With that in mind meet nine of the planet's cleverest creatures.
+With that in mind meet some of the planet's cleverest creatures.

 An Australian raven perched on a rail.
 (Photo: DickDaniels/Wikimedia Commons)